The Sword of Doom: Production

-The Sword of Doom is an adaptation of Daibosatsu Toge (lit.
-'Great Bodhisattva Pass'), a novel that has remained popular since its initial release in 1913, a year after the death of the Emperor Meiji, "the ruler who oversaw Japan's transition from hermetically sealed feudal state to modern nation."
+The Sword of Doom is an adaptation of Daibosatsu Toge (Daibosatsu, lit.
+'Great Bodhisattva', Pass), a novel that has remained popular since its initial release in 1913, a year after the death of the Emperor Meiji, "the ruler who oversaw Japan's transition from hermetically sealed feudal state to modern nation."
 The novel originated from a newspaper serial, which appeared for three more decades; forty-one volumes were published before it was left uncompleted at the 1944 death of its author, Kaizan Nakazato.
-The film had previously been adapted into a two part film by Hiroshi Inagaki in 1935.
+The novel had previously been adapted into a two part film by Hiroshi Inagaki in 1935.
 After World War II, it was remade multiple times, in three parts by Kunio Watanabe in 1953, in three parts by Tomu Uchida between 1957 and 1959, and in three parts by Kenji Misumi and Kazuo Mori in 1960 and 1961.

 According to Geoffrey O'Brien, The Sword of Doom was an adaptation imposed on Kihachi Okamoto by Toho after the studio was dissatisfied with his film The Age of Assassins, which was completed in 1966 but only released in 1967.
 With "gaps and unresolved story lines" due to skipping some material, O'Brien noted that Okamoto's film might instead be called "Famous Scenes from 'Daibosatsu Toge'".
 He also suggested the film's final freeze-frame should be looked at as a pause while awaiting later installments that were never made, rather than an ending.